celo-org/docs/docs/celo-codebase/protocol/proof-of-stake/locked-gold.md

+---
-# Locked Gold and Voting
+title: Locked Gold and Voting
+---

 To participate in validator elections, users must first make a transfer of CELO to the `LockedGold` smart contract.